Yrenatal and baby Years

 • The prenatal and postnatal learning environment

-• The baby class curriculum and goals
+• The baby/toddler class curriculum and goals

 • The equipment used in class